navapbc/platform-test-nextjs/docs/e2e/e2e-checks.md

 ## Overview

 This repository uses [Playwright](https://playwright.dev/) to perform end-to-end (E2E) tests.
-The tests can be run locally, but also run on [Pull Request preview environments](../infra/pull-request-environments.md).
+The tests can be run locally (natively or within Docker), but they also run on [Pull Request preview environments](../infra/pull-request-environments.md).
 This ensures that any new code changes are validated through E2E tests before being merged.

 ## Folder Structure
 In order to support e2e for multiple apps, the folder structure will include a base playwright config (`./e2e/playwright.config.js`), and app-specific derived playwright config that override the base config.
 See the example folder structure below: